clarkcb/xsearch/README.md

 Alternatively, you could add <code>$GOPATH/bin</code> to <code>PATH</code>.

-### Haskell ###
+#### Haskell ####

-You can download Haskell from this page: https://www.haskell.org/.
+You can download Haskell from http://www.haskell.org/.
 After you have run the installer you will have access to these commands:

 * <code>ghc</code> - the compiler
 * <code>ghci</code> - the REPL